Two Dogmas of Empiricism by Willard Van Orman Quine

 Quine says these two dogmas blur the boundary between speculative metaphysics and natural science.
 [So Quine evidently believes there should be a discrete boundary between the two.
 He states that pragmatism, or pragmatic thinking, blurs this boundary].

-So let’s define pragmatism: measuring theories by assessing the success of their applications (to me another of potential perspectives).
+So let’s define pragmatism: measuring theories by assessing the success of their applications (to me, another potential perspective).

 The word love is not the feeling of love.
 How successful is the word love individually and socially—very—if individuals want to communicate in a society and if a society wants to function within a world.
 How successful is the feeling of love—very—if our trust within a society is based on it.
-However, descriptions and experiences are in two different worlds.
-The neural consciousness that allows us to assess both the explicate order and the implicate order [David Bohm].
+However, descriptions and experiences are in two different worlds (two forms of neural awareness that allows us to assess both the explicate order and the implicate order [David Bohm]).

 Now, the statistical part, the statistical existence, the success at existing at all, has to do with sampling in the here and now.
 If we sample for an idea or experience in the here and now one hundred times and it doesn’t exist, then it probably will not successfully motivate us.
 This is the experience of thoughts and ideas.
 They create IF worlds which may exist for a time, just not 100% here, and just not 100% now.
 Well, we can create a path (experimental setup/new perspective) to the 100% outcome and success of an idea/an invention (in math, called mapping).
 Or we can accept that even though something doesn’t exist here and now, that it might exist somewhere else and leave it at that.